 The Taskbar can be either off or on in Windows 10 so that it is less frequently moved.
 You might have turned this on accidentally, leading to the issue of Taskbar won’t go away in fullscreen whenever you open an app.

 To solve the issue, you should right-click on the Taskbar and browse the pop-up that shows.
-In this, examine whether the option that says ‘lock the taskbar’ is checked on or not.
+In this, examine whether the option that says ‘lock the taskbar’ is checked.

 If yes, then uncheck so Taskbar can usually start working.
 Once you uncheck, go to some browser or media and play something in fullscreen to see if the issue has been resolved.
 Also, If you want to remove Microsoft news from the taskbar, read this article.